The Bachelor (Australian TV series) season 1: Episode 7

 With only 6 roses to give out to the remaining 7 contestants, Tim handed roses to Rochelle, Ali, Anna, Katherine and Natalie.
-With the final rose left, Tim excused himself momentarily then returned, asking Emily to accompany him outside wherein he explained he didn't think they had a connection and that she had a wall up.
-He also said he didn't want her to stand on the staircase alone and that it was her time to go.
-Thus Emily was eliminated and Tim returned giving Penny the final rose.
+With the final rose left, Tim excused himself momentarily then returned, asking Emily to accompany him outside wherein he explained he did not think they had a connection and that she had a wall up.
+He also said he did not want her to stand on the staircase alone and that it was her time to go.
+Thus, Emily was eliminated, and Tim returned giving Penny the final rose.